TS Galaxy Queens

 TS Galaxy Queens Football Club is a women's soccer club from Kameelrivier (Nkangala District Municipality) near Siyabuswa (Mpumalanga) based in Sandton, Gauteng.
 The team competes in the SAFA Women's League, the top tier women's football league in South Africa.

 The club, like its male counterpart TS Galaxy F.C., is named after its owner Tim Sukazi, who purchased the Hollywoodbets Super League status from Vasco da Gama in January 2023.
 Its president is Dudu Sukazi.

+In 2026 they won their maiden trophy at the Pirates Cup.

 History

 They finished their second season in the women's top flight in 4th position behind JVW, UWC Ladies and record sixth time winners Mamelodi Sundowns Ladies.

 At the start of the 2024 season they announced Ashraf Calvert as their new head coach.
 He won 4 matches and lost 3 to set the side in 9th place after 7 matches.
 In April 2024 they re-appointed Sizwe Sibiya as head coach.

-U/21 team
+They finished the 2025 season in third place by goal difference after JVW claimed second place with a superior goal difference of 41 goals to their 39 goals.

-In 2024, they were third in the Pirates Cup (Women) tournament hosted by Orlando Pirates.
+In 2024, they were third in the Pirates Cup.
+They won their maiden title at the Pirates Cup in 2026.